 Types of Ketosis

-- This can be due to underfeeding or adverse weather events (e.g. snow storms) that prevent the cows from eating sufficient amounts of dry matter.
+- This can be due to underfeeding or adverse weather events (e.g. snow storms or floods) that prevent the cows from eating sufficient amounts of dry matter.

-Type 2 ketosis generally occurs post-calving, when the cow is mobilising excess body fat to meet the demands of milk production.
+- Ketosis generally occurs post-calving, when the cow is mobilising excess body fat to meet the demands of milk production.

 - The silage undergoes a secondary fermentation and when ingested will increase the risk of ketosis.
 See grass silage for more information on silage quality and testing.

 Ketosis can be displayed in two ways: